 Although typically the disease cannot be cured, patients can live with multiple myeloma for years.
 Recent advances in treatment have turned it into a chronic, long-term illness that is manageable with good care.

 Symptoms of multiple myeloma, however, start to build up over time.
 These can include pain, fatigue (feeling weak or tired) and bone fractures.
 And that’s where palliative care can make a big difference.

-The most common complaint for people facing multiple myeloma is pain.
+The most common complaint for people living with multiple myeloma is pain.
 Sometimes you may experience bone pain from lesions that make holes in the bone.
-These lesions can get into the bone marrow and leave you prone to fractures.
+These lesions can get into the bone marrow and leave you open to fractures.

 Bone pain is also related to nerve pain.
 It does not always respond as well to the standard pain drugs used for other forms of cancer.
 Often, treating this pain calls for the advice of a specialist in complex pain disorders and in the different drugs that are most effective with bone pain.

 Other symptoms of multiple myeloma include anemia (low red blood cell count) and extreme fatigue—the kind of terrible tiredness that drains quality of life.
 There are good treatments available for both anemia and fatigue, including blood transfusions and psychostimulants.

 While chemotherapy helps your body to fight cancer, the side effects of chemotherapy can damage normal cells.
 You may experience infection, bleeding, nausea and vomiting, loss of appetite and hair loss.
 Your damaged immune system may also leave you at risk for infections such as pneumonia, shingles and urinary tract infections.
 Symptoms may also include depression and anxiety.